 Want to earn your high school equivalency diploma or GED online?
 While the actual exam must be taken in person, many schools and organizations offer programs online to help students prepare for the exam.
-Top online colleges and universities, for example, have expanded their course catalogues to include both hybrid and fully online GED classes.
+Top online colleges and universities, for example, have expanded their course catalogues to include both hybrid and fully online GED classes, and accepting students without a GED.
 The 100% online option gives both traditional and non-traditional students the chance to study for the test in the most flexible of settings.
 The hybrid format combines the convenience of online study with the personal touch of face-to-face learning.

 Format aside, every GED hopeful faces certain challenges on the path to exam completion.
 The following guide walks you through the key sections of the test, answers popular questions posed by test takers, offers tips and tricks, and lists high school equivalency and GED prep classes.